School psychology challenges and benefits: Education

 In order to become a school psychologist, one must first learn about school psychology by successfully completing a graduate-level training program.
 A B.A. or B.S. is not sufficient.

 Typically, students pursuing a career in school psychology complete either a Specialist-level (Ed.S.) or Doctoral-level (Ph.D. or Psy.D.) program in school psychology.
 These programs provide a blend of coursework and practical experience.
 The coursework often covers areas such as assessment techniques, child development, counseling methods, and legal and ethical issues in education.
 Many programs also require students to engage in hands-on training through practicum placements in schools.

 In addition to completing coursework and practicum experiences, students are required to complete a full-time internship in a school setting.
-Internships provide valuable real world experience, where students apply what they’ve learned in a practical environment, working directly with students, teachers, and parents.
+Internships provide real world experience, where students apply what they’ve learned in a practical environment, working directly with students, teachers, and parents.

 After completing their degree and internship, most school psychologists must obtain certification or licensure in their state.
 Certification requirements typically include passing a national exam, such as the Praxis School Psychologist exam.
 Many school psychologists also choose to maintain their professional development by joining organizations like the National Association of School Psychologists (NASP) and pursuing continuing education throughout their careers.